PiwikPRO/PPMS-PublicDocs/sdk/Piwik_PRO_SDK_for_Android.md

 ## SDK configuration

 ### Server
-* You need a Piwik PRO account on cloud or on-premises setup which your mobile app will communicate with.
-For details visit [Piwik PRO website](https://piwik.pro)
+* You need a Piwik PRO account on the cloud or an on-premises setup which your mobile app will communicate with.
+For details, please visit the [Piwik PRO website](https://piwik.pro).
 * Create a new website (or app) in the Piwik PRO web interface.
 * Copy and note the Website ID from "Settings > Websites" and your server address.